 Lionel Walden (American, 1861-1933) The Night Train

-I return to Japan on Wednesday.
 For those who don’t know, I’ve been splitting my time between Tokyo and the US for the last four years, but I am not a Japanophile.
 I didn’t come to teach English.
 I have no […]

 “Look at this,” Hammond nodded down the road from where we were parked.
 A vintage black Jaguar purred as it rolled to a stop in front of the bistro down the street.
 From our vantage, […]